Big Brother Brasil 16: Future appearances

 In 2017, Matheus Lisboa appeared in A Fazenda 9, he finished in 3rd place.

 In 2018, Munik Nunes appeared with her husband Anderson Felício in Power Couple Brasil 3, they finished in 3rd place.

 In 2018, Ana Paula Renault appeared in A Fazenda 10, she finished in 14th place.

 In 2022, Matheus Lisboa appeared on De Férias com o Ex Caribe: Salseiro VIP as an ex.

+In 2026, Ana Paula Renault returned and was crowned winner in Big Brother Brasil 26.